QianhuiWan/MethylationArray_Placenta/README.md

 # MethylationArray_Placenta

-Identify potential mixed placenta samples (placenta samples mixed with other tissue types) by processing placental DNA methylation data from Illumina methylation array.
+Identify potential mixed placenta samples (placenta samples mixed with other tissue types) by processing placental DNA methylation data from Infinium Human Methylation 450K/EPIC BeadChip.

-# For analysing placental outliers (potential mixed placenta samples), GEO data analysis were used.
+# For analysing placental outliers (potential mixed placenta samples), GEO data were used.
-I use the publica data and 10 samples from our lab to find placental outliers based on DNA methylation data.
+I use the publically available data and 10 samples from our own study to find placental outliers (mixed placenta tissue samples) based on DNA methylation data.

 # Steps of processing

 ## Part 1

-Downloaded the data sets from GEO and read raw IDAT files to RGchannel sets.
+Download the data sets from GEO and read raw IDAT files to RGchannel sets.

-* Get raw IDAT files and meta data files for 13 GEO data sets (DNA methylation arrays).
-All these data sets contain placenta samples, some have other tissue types as well.
-This information was listed in meta data files.
+* Get raw IDAT files and meta data files for 13 GEO data sets (GSE66210, GSE74738, GSE69502, GSE75196, GSE75248, GSE120250, GSE100197, GSE98224, GSE71678, GSE66459, GSE115508, GSE113600 and GSE131945).
+There are 408 samples in total, including 379 placenta, 11 maternal whole blood, 11 umbilical cord blood, 3 decidua, 2 amnion and 2 chorion.
+Details of these samples was listed in meta data files (GEOmeta/GEO_phenotypes or NormBMlist$phenoDataAll).

 * Modified all the meta data files, so they have same column names (GEO_accession:Slide).
 I used `rbind` to join all the meta data files into one file.

-* Subseted data for uncomplicated placenta, Amnion, Chorion, Decidua, maternal whole blood and umbilical cord blood and read these data separately using `minfi`.
+* Subset data for uncomplicated placenta, amnion, chorion, decidua, maternal whole blood and umbilical cord blood and read these data separately using `minfi`.

 * Saved RGchannel sets

 ## Part 2

-I did quality control for all 408 samples to look at whether there are any failed samples, so I can remove them.
+I did quality control for all 408 samples to look at whether there are any failed samples, so they can be removed.

 * plot QC plots: